waynerv/cookiecutter-pypackage/docs/tutorial.md

 ### Check result

-After pushing your code to GitHub, goto GitHub web page, navigate to your repo, then click on actions link, you should find screen like this:
+After pushing your code to GitHub, go to the GitHub web page, navigate to your repo, then click on the actions link.
+You should find something like this:

 ![](http://images.jieyu.ai/images/202104/20210419170304.png)

 There should be some workflows running.
 After they finished, go to [TestPyPI], check if a new artifact is published under the name `project_slug`.

-## Check documentation

-Documentation will be published and available at *https://{your_github_account}.github.io/{your_repo}*.
+You should also check the documentation which will be published and available at *https://{your_github_account}.github.io/{your_repo}*

 ## Step 8.
 Make official release

-  After done with your phased development in a feature branch, make a pull request, following instructions at [release checklist](pypi_release_checklist.md), trigger first official release and check result at [PyPI].
+  After your done with phased development and have merged all changes into the main branch, create and publish a release (see [Managing GitHub releases]).
+This will trigger the first official release on [PyPI]!

 [Edit this file]: https://github.com/waynerv/cookiecutter-pypackage/blob/master/docs/tutorial.md